-NOTE 3 - Indoor Fan Power
+NOTE 5 - Indoor Fan Power

-- 3.1 Describe the Effect Being Simulated: Indoor Fan Power - 3.2 Section(s) of the Standard where Relevant Inputs are Specified: 5.4.2.6 - 3.3 Equivalent Input(s) Used:
+- 5.1 Describe the Effect Being Simulated:

+Indoor Fan Power

+- 5.2 Section(s) of the Standard where Relevant Inputs are Specified: 5.3.1.10.6

+- 5.3 Equivalent Input(s) Used:

-Part load ratio as a control signal for variable speed fan - 3.4 Physical, Mathematical or Logical Justification of the Equivalent Input(s) provide supporting calculations, if relevant:
+Runtime as a control signal for variable speed fan - 5.4 Physical, Mathematical or Logical Justification of the Equivalent Input(s) provide supporting calculations, if relevant:

-The TRNSYS Type147 variable speed van was used to cycle and deliver air to the zone.
-The fan cycled based on the part load ratio (PLR) variable that was calculated in the TRNSYS equation (see previous note).
-The rated fan power was specified as a parameter for Type147 variable speed fan, so when the PLR variable from the TRNSYS equation block supplied the control signal, it cycled appropriately.
-For section 5.4.2.5 Case HE150, the fan was set to have a constant control signal, so the fan remained on during the course of the simulation.
+The TRNSYS Type147 variable speed fan was used to cycle and deliver air to the zone.
+The fan cycled based on the runtime variable that was calculated in the TRNSYS equation (see previous note).
+The rated fan power was specified as a parameter for Type147 variable speed fan, so when the runtime variable from the TRNSYS equation block supplied the control signal, it cycled appropriately.
 Implementing the fan with this method also added the necessary sensible fan energy to the zone.
 The output of the fan, fan power, was integrated to quantify the amount of power that it consumed throughout the simulation.